hnajada/mlip-model-testing-lab2/README.md

 Hints: For the slices you create, you should be able to justify why you want to create them and demonstrate what you have observed for the created slices.

 ## Getting started
-- Clone the starter code from this [Git repository](https://github.com/malusamayo/cmu-mlip-model-testing-lab).
+- Clone the starter code from this [Git repository](https://github.com/cmu-seai/cmu-mlip-model-testing-lab).
 - The repository includes a python notebook which contains the starter code.

 ## Installation instructions
 - python 3.10 version is needed for the zeno packages to run correctly
-- You can run the command `python -m venv mlip-lab4` in the terminal to create a new virtual environment (optional).
+- You can run the command `python -m venv mlip-lab4` in the terminal to create a new virtual environment (optional)
 - pip install zenoml datasets transformers tqdm torch
+- Restart the ipynb kernel after running all installation commands

 ## Code related details
 - Finish all 7 steps mentioned in the python notebook